etherlinkcom/docs/docs/network/architecture.md

 ## Sequencer

 Etherlink relies on a sequencer to publish transactions.
-It receives transactions from EVM nodes, puts them in order, and packages them into a blueprint, which is a group of Etherlink transactions.
+The sequencer receives transactions from EVM nodes, puts them in order, and packages them into an Etherlink block.

+The sequencer generates blocks at a variable rate, depending on demand.
+Currently, it generates a block at least every 6 seconds, even if the block is empty.
+As demand increases, it generates blocks more quickly, up to a block every 500ms.
+These values can change with Etherlink upgrades.

-Each blueprint contains:
+Each Etherlink block contains:

 - A list of transactions
 - A list of transactions that are currently in the delayed inbox, as described in [Transaction lifecycle](#transaction-lifecycle)
-- The hash of the previous blueprint
+- The hash of the previous block
-- The timestamp of the blueprint.
+- The timestamp of the block.

-The sequencer publishes each blueprint in two ways:
+The sequencer publishes each block in two ways:

 - It publishes them to EVM nodes, which can consider the transactions final as long as they trust that the sequencer will publish them to layer 1.
 - It publishes them to Tezos layer 1, which finalizes the transactions.